 Using fairly standard evasion tactics that seemed to Yohan to involve incredible speed and sudden changes in direction, the purloined luxury sedan managed to shake the inevitable tails and meld into the flow of traffic.
 He would never be able to escape tracking based on traffic cameras, but that would take time.
 At least for now his immediate pursuers had been evaded.
 On a relatively quiet stretch of road not far from the strip, no longer being pursued, the car slowed to match vehicles nearby.
 The calm inside was somewhat diminished by the roar of wind through the broken window.
 Eventually the car smoothly pulled into a parking garage and parked on the 2nd floor.
 The cartoon raccoon on the dashboard had taken off his cap with his tiny hands.
 Bashfully he said, “Don’t forget to wipe down anything you touched.
 Now is probably a good time to depart.
 Thanks for traveling with TrashPanda Get-a-way!
 Have a nice day!
 Press the hazard lights activator if you would like to prevent the destruction of all logs and travel data stored on this vehicle.
 This might destroy the ECU in the process, rendering the vehicle inoperable.
 You have been warned.
 It is now safe to remove your TrashPanda”

 (hopefully by Defcon)

-Huge thanks to Sora, Paul, Stephen, Magnolia, and my wife.
+Huge thanks to Sora, Paul, Stephen, Magnolia, and Forest.
 I know i drove most of you crazy.